slothy-optimizer/slothy/paper/README.md

   indicated through comments.

 ### Trouble-shooting

-* Forgetting `init.sh`: You must run `init.sh` from the `slothy` directory before running any SLOTHY optimizations.
-Otherwise, slothy and or-tools will not be found, and optimization scripts will fail immediately.

 * Timing and quality of results: The underlying CP-SAT constraint solver is non-deterministic, which means that the optimization timings may vary.
 The performance of the optimized code may also vary, esp. for the Cortex-A72